getPopsure/engineer-challenge/Readme.md

   2. needed to generate prisma client whenever I made a change to the schema

   3. Had to add persisant data storage using docker volumes, otherwise the data was lost.

+\*\* Note - Commited the .env.example with the same value to .env as this is a test repo.